Woman stumbles into NJ store with gunshot wound

-Gloucester County authorities are investigating a shooting incident in Washington Township Saturday night.
+WASHINGTON TWP., N.J.
+(WPVI) --Police arrested a Brooklawn, New Jersey man Sunday in connection with a shooting incident that occurred in Washington Township Saturday night.

-It happened after 6:30 p.m. when a woman walked into a convenience store in the 100 block of Egg Harbor Road.
+Calvin Green, 40, was charged with attempted murder and related charges after police say he shot Dawn Clark, 41, of Maple Shade, four times during an argument Saturday evening.

-Police say the victim had been shot in the stomach.
-She was taken to a local hospital.
+Police said Green and Clarke are longtime acquaintances who had an argument while sitting in a car parked at the Millstream Apartments in Washington Township.

 ------